Join In

 To discourage | discouraging glance |

-More Examples of Present Participles Used as Adjectives
+Real-Life Examples of Present Participles As Adjectives

 Here are some real-life examples of present participles (shaded) being used as adjectives:- Always be wary of any helpful item that weighs less than its operating manual.
 (Author Terry Pratchett)